 For every $1 you spend, you’ll also earn two miles, period.
 You’ll also earn 5% of your miles back to use toward your next redemption every time you redeem.

-But what if we were to tell you that you can squeeze even more value out of the Barclaycard Arrival Plus® World Elite Mastercard® to counterbalance its $0 intro, $89 after first year annual fee?
+But what if we were to tell you that you can squeeze even more value out of the Barclaycard Arrival Plus® World Elite Mastercard® to counterbalance its annual fee of $0 intro, $89 after first year?
 Read on to discover why some savvy spenders think of this card as a lot more than a flat-rate miles earner.

 5 ways to maximize the benefits of the Barclaycard Arrival Plus® World Elite Mastercard®